predictiveauditing/ConformancePandas/README.md

 # Pandas Conformance Checker
-This python package is a fork from bptlab/bpic implementing conformance checking and data labeling in pandas.
+This python package is a fork from bptlab/bpic implementing conformance checking and data labeling in pandas for predictive process mining .

 # Examples